Voting rights in Belgium

-The right to vote in Belgium belongs to all adult Belgians.
+The duty to vote in Belgium belongs to all adult Belgians.
 EU citizens can vote in European and municipal elections.
 Other foreigners have local voting rights when they have lived in the country for more than five years.
-Attendance is compulsory for Belgians in Belgium.
+Attendance is compulsory for Belgians in Belgium, not doing so results in a fine, 3 fines equals the loss of civil rights.

 Overview

 All Belgians of age (+18) have the right to vote.
-They are automatically placed on the electoral rolls.
+They are automatically placed on the electoral rolls by the municipal authorities from the National Register.
+The municipal administration sends a voter invitation card to all eligible voters.

 Voting is compulsory for Belgians in Belgium.
 All Belgian citizens (who are eligible to vote) have to participate in the voting, but they are allowed to vote blank.

 EU citizens from the age of 18 living in Belgium can register to vote in European and municipal elections.
 Non-EU citizens can only register to vote in municipal elections if they have lived in Belgium for at least five years.
 The latter migrant voting right was introduced in 2004 after intense political debate.

 Belgian citizens living abroad can register at a diplomatic or consular post in their country of residence to vote in European and federal elections.
 Registration is not compulsory for them, but once registered they do fall under the compulsory attendance.

 History

-1831-1893: Census suffrage for male Belgian citizens
+1831–1893: Census suffrage for male Belgian citizens

 Census suffrage was in force since the creation of the Belgian state in 1831.
 The electoral system was written down in the Constitution of February 7, 1831 and the Election law was written on March 3, 1831.
 Only male citizens above 25 years old who paid a certain amount of tax had the right to vote, meaning in the national elections of 1831 only 46,000 Belgians were entitled to vote for the Chamber.
 In fact, only 400 people were up for election for the 51 national mandates of senators.
 In the beginning, the Belgian political landscape consisted only of Catholics and liberals, with no real developed party structure.
 Only later were the Liberal Party (1846) and the Catholic Party (1869) founded.

 On March 12, 1848, a law was made that lowered the tax and made the terms uniform throughout the country.
 The cumulation of the mandate of representative of the people or senator with an official function was also excluded.
 Finally, by law of July 9, 1877, the voting became secret.